mohitdmak/SBOLTestSuite/README.md

 3. RDF :  A series of SBOL files encoded using RDF format.
 4. SBOL1 : SBOL files which encode the SBOL1 data model.
 5. SBOL2 : SBOL files that are compliant, complete, and adhere to best practices.
-6. SBOL2_ic : SBOL files that are complete, but not compliant or follow best practices.
+6. SBOL2_bp : SBOL files that are compliant and complete, but do not follow best practices.
-7. SBOL2_nc : SBOL files that are not compliant, complete, or follow best practices.
+7. SBOL2_ic : SBOL files that are incomplete, but are compliant.
-8. SBOL2_bp : SBOL files that are compliant and complete, but do not follow best practices.
+8. SBOL2_nc : SBOL files that are not compliant.
 ```

 # Submitting a SBOL Test File